iSTAR-Lab/EngineeringWeekChallenge/README.md

 ## Setup

-First you must set the environment variable `PASSWORD`.
+First you must set the environment variables `PASSWORD` and `ADMIN_PASSWORD`.
 This can be done in a `.env` file or use the session environment (like Portainer env config).

 Example `.env` file: